Admissions Policy 2024.docx

 Procedure

-Any enquiry regarding placement for a student at Roselyn House School/ The RHISE Service will require a copy of the individual student’s Education and Health Care Plan/ referral notes, together with relevant current assessments.
+Any enquiry regarding placement for a student at Roselyn House School will require a copy of the individual student’s Education and Health Care Plan/ referral notes, together with relevant current assessments.

-Once this is received, the Headteacher and Business Manager will make relevant notes regarding each student’s individual requirements.
-A Placement in Principal form will be completed (PIP).
+Once this is received, the Headteacher and Deputy Headteacher will make relevant notes regarding each student’s individual requirements.
+If the school is able to meet needs, the School Business Manager gives confirmation by completing a consultation form.

 Students and visiting parties will be shown around and offered a full introduction to the facilities, procedures and curriculum on offer; taking into account specific individual needs.
 At the end of the visit, all will meet with the Headteacher/ Business Manager / Deputy Head Teacher (s)/ Co-ordinator for a feedback session.

 After this visit, further visits can be arranged to discuss any additional matters.
-A discussion will take place as to whether school or The RHISE Service is the most appropriate placement, whether a transition period will be appropriate, nurture provision or initial reduced timetable.
+A discussion will take place as to whether school or an outreach programme is the most appropriate placement, whether a transition period will be appropriate, nurture provision or initial reduced timetable.

 Meetings are able to take place face to face but preferably out of school hours at the end of the school day.
-In addition to this, meetings are also available online or outside of school/ RHISE Centre and there is also a video on the school website.
+In addition to this, meetings are also available online or outside of school and there is also a video on the school website.

 Admissions